-Number of Students Admitted to Candidacy = 4.
+Number of Students Admitted to Candidacy = 0

-- Passed both parts of MicroEP/MSEN PhD candidacy process.

-Five Year Statistics for Written Candidacy Exam

-Pass rate (first attempt) = 20/32 = 63%.

-Pass rate (second attempt) = 10/11 = 91%.

-• The candidacy exam process continues to provide a good assessment of the student's capability to meet the requirements of PhD level research.
-The written candidacy exam provides a good indication of how the student will perform in the types of assignments typically given in a professional position where a Ph.D. is the minimum education requirement for being hired.
+There were two students that had originally planned to take their candidacy exams in Fall '21.
+Delays created by the Covid pandemic prompted postponement of their candidacy exams until Spring '22.

-- Some students who do not pass the written candidacy exam on the first attempt have voluntarily moved to other PhD programs at the university. - The written candidacy exam results are presented to, and accepted by, the MicroEP/MSEN faculty. - The MicroEP/MSEN director and associate director review the results of the written exam and the faculty panel assessment with each student examinee and their major professor.
-Constructive feedback is given to the students regarding strengths and areas for improvement either in preparation for their PhD research and dissertation or to re-take the exam the following year. - The MicroEP/MSEN staff solicits feedback from the faculty and students each year following the exam on the exam process and ways in which it may be improved.
-For example, addition of a summary highlighting the novel fundamental aspects of the written proposal is being considered for addition to the candidacy exam. - In 2020, Associate Director Dr. Matt Leftwich conducted a series of candidacy exam preparation sessions with the students scheduled to participate in the candidacy exam.
+- The candidacy exam process continues to provide a good assessment of the student's capability to meet the requirements of PhD level research. - The MicroEP/MSEN director and the student's dissertation committee reviews the candidacy research proposals and attends the research candidacy presentations.
+Constructive feedback is given to the students regarding strengths and areas for improvement as needed.
+If the students' faculty chair, dissertation committee, and/or the MicroEP/MSEN director feel that sufficient detail is not proposed/presented, the student will be asked to improve upon the proposal and present a second time (typically within 1 month of the first attempt).
+If the student does not reveal the necessary improvement, they will not be admitted as Ph.D.
+Candidates. - In 2021, Associate Director/Director Dr. Matt Leftwich conducted a series of candidacy exam preparation sessions with the students scheduled to participate in the candidacy exam.
 These sessions provided an in-depth introduction to the requirements of the exam, reviewed best practices in preparing for and taking the candidacy exam, and provided guidance to students to take steps in advance to prepare themselves for the candidacy exam.
-Examples included preparing a schedule for the exam in advance; notifying those potentially affected of the process; developing proficiency with a reference/citation manager; increasing familiarity with library and research resources available on campus; reviewing previous candidacy exam questions; drafting an outline of a response to an anticipated question; improving oral and written communication skills; and discussion of professional responses to input from evaluators.
-The sessions also elicited input from the participants on ways to improve the candidacy exam process.
-Feedback from candidacy exam participants in post-exam debriefings about the preparation sessions was uniformly positive. - The written candidacy exam format was modified and approved by a selected committee of MicroEP/MSEN faculty and directors during the 2020 summer semester.
-This included written exam format changes per the NSF PAPPG in addition to slight modifications to the written and oral evaluation sheets to help guide faculty during panel review and deliberation.
-Also in 2020, the MicroEP/MSEN faculty discussed and approved a 'candidacy exam readiness procedure' in which a one-time request to extend the students' candidacy exam date by one additional year beyond the first date recommended for the student to take the exam may be granted.
-The student's PhD Committee Chairperson is to assess and confirm the student's readiness for the candidacy exam.
-If the student and faculty advisor feel that the student is not ready to take the candidacy exam during their first opportunity to do so, a 1-year extension may be requested.
-This 1-year extension may only be requested/granted one time before the first exam attempt or the second exam attempt but not for both.
-The procedure was implemented during the 2020 Fall Semester along with minor changes to the written examination format and the oral examination evaluation criteria.

-- We anticipate making continual improvements to the training documents and templates as students and faculty feedback continue to guide the evolution of the MicroEP/MSEN candidacy exam process.
-However, these changes will impact students taking the MicroEP/MSEN candidacy exam during the 2021 winter break and beyond. - 2.
+Examples included preparing a schedule for the exam in advance; notifying those potentially affected of the process; developing proficiency with a reference/citation manager; increasing familiarity with library and research resources available on campus; reviewing previous candidacy exam questions; drafting an outline of a response to an anticipated question; improving oral and written communication skills; and discussion of professional responses to input from evaluators. - The 2-part, unique topic written candidacy exam requirement was removed from the MicroEP/MSEN program as of August '21.
+MSEN faculty were informed of the proposed change, a vote was conducted, 12 faculty voted to eliminate the exam, and the remaining faculty abstained. - We anticipate making continual improvements to the training documents and templates as students and faculty feedback continue to guide the evolution of the MicroEP/MSEN candidacy exam process. - 2.
 Curriculum and career advising each semester at pre-registration (Indirect): This process addresses outcomes 2, 4, and 6.
 Assessment of the report year will begin on January 15th of the following year and results will be reported by May 1st.

 This formal advising process gives an opportunity to discuss with the student such things as their academic performance in the prior semester, how they are working with their professor and their research group members, and what is affecting their ability to make satisfactory progress on their research.
-All students are advised by Director Dr. Rick Wise and co-advised by their major professor.
+All students are advised by Director Dr. Matt Leftwich and co-advised by their major professor.

-22 MS and 33 PhD students were advised for Spring 2020.
+20 MS and 35 PhD students were advised for Spring 2021.

-21 MS and 34 PhD students were advised for Fall 2020.
+15 MS and 30 PhD students were advised for Fall 2021.

 The advising process is helpful to the program director to get to know the students better and to track the progress of the students, or address issues, toward completing their degree requirements.
-It is also used as a time to check milestones including their research document (3-5 page description of their intended research initially signed by their committee and updated each semester by the student and approved by their major professor), committee form, title form, annual reviews, and reminders of dates for their written candidacy exam and candidacy research proposal.
+It is also used as a time to check milestones including their research document (3-5 page description of their intended research initially signed by their committee and updated each semester by the student and approved by their major professor), committee form, title form, annual reviews, and reminders of dates for their candidacy research proposal (if Ph.D. students).